 Monica Youn grew up in Houston, Texas.
 She received a BA from Princeton University, a JD from Yale Law School, and an MPhil from the University of Oxford, where she was a Rhodes Scholar.

-Youn has received poetry fellowships from the Library of Congress, the Rockefeller Foundation, and Stanford University.
-She is also known for her work as a lawyer specializing in election law.
-She has previously taught at Bennington College, Columbia University, and Warren Wilson College, among others.
-She currently teaches at Princeton University and lives in New York City.
+Youn is the recipient of the Levinson Prize, as well as fellowships from the Library of Congress, the Rockefeller Foundation, the Guggenheim foundation, and Stanford University, among others.
+She is also known for her work as a lawyer specializing in election law, and will serve as the guest editor for Poem-a-Day in May 2020.
+She currently teaches at Princeton University, is a member of the Racial Imaginary Institute, and lives in New York City.

 Blackacre (Graywolf Press, 2016)

 Ignatz (Four Way Books, 2010)